exploringtheunknown/openlab-spaceinvaders/frontend/README.md

 - The gameLoop switch could perhaps be expanded with more states?
 - The enemyController accepts a object with customizable values.
 Perhaps the same thing can be done with bullet controllers?

+## Using the LED grid

+Access the backend API documentation by using same port address as the backend.
+Update your BASE_URL in ledApi file to that port.

 ## Example tasks / how to gather points

 - Implement and use the controller: 2 p